-And most likely, Lincoln way the President that loved cats the most.
+And most likely, Lincoln was the President that loved cats the most.
 We say that because he went so far as to rescue some feral cats from a Civil War battlefield.
 He had such a bond with felines that First Lady Mary Lincoln said her husband’s hobby was cats.

 Rutherford Hayes’s connection with cats is relatively well-known, as he was the recipient of the first Siamese cat in the U.S., named Siam.
 She was sent to Mrs. Hayes in 1878 as a gift from a U.S. diplomat, David Sickels, in Bangkok, Thailand.

 Presidential Cats at the White House

 Barrack Obama didn’t have cats (shame on him), but George W. Bush, Gerald Ford, Jimmy Carter, Ronald Reagan, and John F. Kennedy had felines at 1600 Pennsylvania Avenue.
 Calvin Coolidge, Teddy Roosevelt, Woodrow Wilson, Rutherford Hayes, Chester Arthur and Abraham Lincoln also had cats.

-On President’s Day, taking a look at Presidential Cats
+On President’s Day, take a look at Presidential Cats